Mbed-TLS/mbedtls/README.rst

 In order to build for a Windows platform, you should use WINDOWS_BUILD=1 if the target is Windows but the build environment is Unix-like (for instance when cross-compiling, or compiling from an MSYS shell), and WINDOWS=1 if the build environment is a Windows shell (for instance using mingw32-make) (in that case some targets will not be available).

-Setting the variable SHARED in your environment will build a shared library in addition to the static library.
+Setting the variable SHARED in your environment will build shared libraries in addition to the static libraries.
 Setting DEBUG gives you a debug build.
 You can override CFLAGS and LDFLAGS by setting them in your environment or on the make command line; if you do so, essential parts such as -I will still be preserved.
 Warning options may be overridden separately using WARNING_CFLAGS.

 Depending on your platform, you might run into some issues.
 Please check the Makefiles in *library/*, *programs/* and *tests/* for options to manually add or remove for specific platforms.
 You can also check `the mbed TLS Knowledge Base <https://tls.mbed.org/kb>`_ for articles on your platform or issue.